XxVinc07xX/breadboard_projects/README.md

 # BreadBoard Projects - XxVinc07xX

-Until now, the projects in this repo uses some leds on a breadbord connected on a raspberry pi to perform multiple things
+Until now, the projects in this repo are using some leds on a breadbord connected on a raspberry pi to perform multiple things

 ## Setup - Ubuntu